 A Lifetime of Fascination

 Butterflies are fascinating.
 And with so many species, studying can easily become a lifelong pursuit.
-We have gone over some of the areas we need to know to successfully learn about them.
-We have touched on the importance of learning families, life cycles and what they need to live.
+We have gone over some areas we need to know to learn about them.
+We have touched on learning families, life cycles and what they need to live.
 And studying, observing, attracting and gardening can all go hand in hand.
 You don’t have to travel to distant places to study butterflies.
 Nature study can take place in your own backyard.

 Entomological Society of America (for amateur and professionals)